English 1130: Academic Writing

 Introduction - Text - Group Work

-We’ll be using Calvino’s short story to analyze rhetorical structure and to compare the effects of TV and the Net.
+We’ll be using a short story by Italo Calvino (1923-1985) to analyze rhetorical structure and to compare the effects of TV and the Net.
 Keep in mind that your second essay deals with TV structure (see Migglebrink’s article on Mad Men as TV serial) and that your third essay requires you to think about the difference between the Net and previous media (TV, books, newspapers, etc.).
 Many of your final essay topics are the same ones Calvino looks at in this story — cognition, psychology, media, human relations, romance, religion, and politics.

 On the surface, Calvino is writing about addiction to channel-surfing, yet he’s also suggesting a number of things about living in reality versus fantasy.
 He applies his points directly to media, psychology, politics, and romance, yet they can also be applied to religion and philosophy.